minhanh151/Time-Gen-AI/README.md

 + The model available are: ['ttsgan' , 'rtsgan', 'timegan', 'doppelgan']

-+ To train the model, simpy run:
+  + To train the model rtsgan

     `
-      python main.py --model "model_name" --iteration 15000
+      python main.py --model rtsgan --iteration 15000
     `

-  + iteration: 15000 for rtsgan and 50000 for timegan

-For example:
+  + To train the model ttsgan;

+    `
+    python main.py --model ttsgan --tts_grow_steps 0 0
+    `

+  + To train the model doppel gan

+    `
+    python main.py --model doppelgan
+    `

+  + To train the model timegan

+    `
-`python main.py --model rtsgan`
+    python main.py --model timegan
+    `

 ## Inference
-+ To generate data using model
++ To generate data using model (currently timegan will be retrain everytime run infer)

   `
     python inference.py --model "model_name" --model_path " "
   `

+  **if you want to infer with rtsgan, the model path will be the folder that contains all the model weights**

-# Evaluation
+## Evaluation

 Metrics directory
   (a) visualization_metrics.py